macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex42"></a>ex42
-Write a function minimum who return the minimum(lst) who return the minimum value of a list
+Write a function minimum that return the minimum(lst) that return the minimum value of a list
 **NB: do no use the min builtin function**
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/intermediate/ex42.py)

 ---
 ### <a name="ex43"></a>ex43
-Write a function length(lst) who return the number of element in the list
+Write a function length(lst) that return the number of element in the list
 **NB: do no use the length builtin function**
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/intermediate/ex43.py)

 ---
 ### <a name="ex44"></a>ex44
-Write a function who return the average of a list of integer
+Write a function that return the average of a list of integer
 Ex:
 \>\> listAverage([1, 2, 3, 4, 5, 6, 7])
 4.0